anniehedgpeth/anniehedgpeth.github.io/_drafts/2017-06-16-terraform-and-azure.md

 ```

 ### 3) Graphs
 I'm a fan of the graphs.
-I think they can be helpful and get even point out errors in the logic of your architecture.
+I think they can be helpful and even point out errors in the logic of your architecture.
 If you would like to create a graph of the template that you created, you may run this command from within your template's directory:

 ```
 terraform graph | dot -Tpng > graph.png